WORLD BANK: The impact of the war on Ukraine’s poverty and society will be massive.

 The external position was relatively robust, with gross reserves at $30.9bn, and a small current account deficit of 1.1% of GDP.
 This recovery was upended by the onset of war in February 2022, which has fully disrupted maritime trade (this amounted to half of the total trade and 90% of grain trade), heavily damaged critical infrastructure and triggered a massive displacement of people.

 Access to external capital markets remains closed, with Eurobond spreads peaking at over 50% in early March.
 A large fiscal financing gap has opened amid a rapidly widening fiscal deficit (due to growing spending needs and declining revenues) and large debt repayments.
 Tax revenues are expected to drop sharply due to the economic impacts of the war, as well as tax deferrals announced for key business, land and municipal taxes and the shift to a 2% turnover tax.
-In response, international partners have provided substantial funding through grants, loan guarantees, and currency swap lines alongside major financing packages by the IMF, EU, World Bank and some bilaterals.
+In response, international partners have provided substantial funding through grants, loan guarantees and currency swap lines alongside major financing packages by the IMF, EU, World Bank and some bilaterals.
 Bond spreads have since dropped 15% percentage points to just above 30% as of April 10.

 Compared to the 2014-15 crisis, the banking system is more resilient but faces heightened operational, liquidity and solvency risks.
 In addition to capital and exchange controls, the central bank has established a new liquidity facility and introduced regulatory forbearance measures to support financial stability.
 FX reserves stood at $27.5bn (3.8 months of current imports as of March 1).
 Inflation was stable at an average of 10% in the 8 months leading up to the war; regulated utilities prices and the introduction of price caps on essential consumer goods may restrain inflationary pressures in the short term.